PelionIoT/mbl-docs/Docs/refs/partition_layout.md

 A script inside the `initramfs` checks which root partition is currently active; by default, this is `rootfs1`, but the script changes to `rootfs2` if a flag file called `rootfs2` is present in the `bootflags` directory of the `log` partition.
 In the future, state about banks and firmware updates will be moved to the Bank/Update state partition.

 There are also two partitions for each of:
-* BL3;
+* BL3.
-* the Linux kernel;
+* The Linux kernel.
-* the user configuration.
+* The user configuration.

-This is to allow robust update of these components in the future.
+This allows robust update of these components in the future.

 [meta-mbl]: https://github.com/ARMmbed/meta-mbl/tree/mbl-os-0.9
 [deploy-dir-image]: https://www.yoctoproject.org/docs/latest/mega-manual/mega-manual.html#var-DEPLOY_DIR_IMAGE